chuegle/boto/docs/source/sqs_tut.rst

         Queue(https://queue.amazonaws.com/411358162645/another_queue2)
     ]

-This will leave you with a list of all of your :py:class:`boto.sqs.queue.Queue` instances.
+This will leave you with a list of all of your :py:class:`boto2.sqs.queue.Queue` instances.
 Alternatively, if you wanted to only list the queues that started with ``'another'``::